 Focus: RIAs, Banks, BDs, Family Offices

 Discovery Data helps companies grow their business in the financial services and insurance industries.
-We provide detailed profiles on 40,000 firms and over 2 million professionals.
+They provide detailed profiles on 40,000 firms and over two million professionals.

 Estimated cost: $5,000 - $20,000+

 Focus: RIAs, BDs

 The IC Research Institute is an independent provider of market intelligence data services on institutional investment consultants.
 The activities are designed to add value by making hard-to-find information accessible, and transforming fragmented data into a complete picture in order to accelerate the consultant relationship and sales management process.

 The institute’s core online service is a vital cloud-based navigation system for consultant relations with truly global reach.
 IC Research aims to support clients in becoming successful in consultant relations and to save time, money, and “nerves” by shortening the sales management process and accelerating institutional business development.
 They're in the business of finding new business.